yR-DEV/StreamSummary/README.md

 ## Testing the app

-Running `npm test` will run the unit tests with karma.
+~~Running `npm test` will run the unit tests with karma.~~
+      * removed unit testing for now, will begin testing when I have a more vigorous build

 ## TODO: